ibm-cloud-docs/openshift/openshift_worker_add.md

 You can span your cluster across multiple zones within one region by adding a zone to your existing worker pool.
 {:shortdesc}

-When you add a zone to a worker pool, the worker nodes that are defined in your worker pool are provisioned in the new zone and considered for future workload scheduling. {{site.data.keyword.containerlong_notm}} automatically adds the `failure-domain.beta.kubernetes.io/region` label for the region and the `failure-domain.beta.kubernetes.io/zone` label for the zone to each worker node.
+When you add a zone to a worker pool, the worker nodes that are defined in your worker pool are provisioned in the new zone and considered for future workload scheduling.
+Red Hat OpenShift on IBM Cloud automatically adds the `failure-domain.beta.kubernetes.io/region` label for the region and the `failure-domain.beta.kubernetes.io/zone` label for the zone to each worker node.
 The Kubernetes scheduler uses these labels to spread pods across zones within the same region.

 If you have multiple worker pools in your cluster, add the zone to all of them so that worker nodes are spread evenly across your cluster.